Compute

 /opt/FIclient/user.keytab

-Users use the authenticated Keytab file, Copy the user.keytab file of the prepared developer account to the directory indicated by the example parameter value.
+Keytab file used for authentication.
+Copy the user.keytab file of the prepared developer account to the directory indicated by the example parameter value.

 ZKServerPrincipal

-The principal of the server in ZooKeeper.
+Principal of the ZooKeeper server.
 Contact the administrator to obtain the account.

 • Basic safety authentication:

-Spark Core and Spark SQL programs needs only the basic safety authentication codes because both of them do not need to access the HBase or ZooKeeper.
-Add the following codes in the program, and configure the safety authentication parameter as required.
+Spark Core and Spark SQL programs require only basic safety authentication codes since they do not need to access HBase or ZooKeeper.
+Add the following codes in the program and configure the safety authentication parameter as needed:

 val userPrincipal = "sparkuser"